Image to STL:

 - Add supports.
 If the model has overhangs greater than 45 degrees, enable support structures.
 Tree supports (available in Cura and OrcaSlicer) work well for organic shapes and are easier to remove.

 - Check for manifold errors.
-Image3D generates watertight meshes, but complex geometry occasionally needs repair.
-PrusaSlicer and Bambu Studio auto-repair minor issues on import.
-For manual repair, use Meshmixer (free).
+AI meshes can contain holes, thin regions, or small disconnected parts.
+PrusaSlicer and Bambu Studio can auto-repair minor issues on import.
+For manual repair, use Meshmixer or Blender before committing to a long print.

 - Choose your material.
 PLA is easiest for detailed figurines.
 PETG for functional parts.
 Resin printers (SLA/DLP) capture the finest surface detail from Ultra-quality meshes.